 Says one of the researchers, Dr Allan Pacey of the University of Sheffield, “…Although if they are a fan of tight Y-fronts, then switching underpants to something a bit looser for a few months might be a good idea.”

-So what do we get from all these contradictory studies?
+So what do we get from all these contradictory studies on the bad side effects of tight briefs?
 The practical thing we can think of is that if you happen to wear briefs and have some fertility issues, it doesn’t hurt to start using boxers.